Sam Hammam: Cardiff City

 Hammam purchased control of Cardiff City F.C. at the end of 2000, where he picked up where he left off with Wimbledon.
 After taking over at Cardiff, Hammam controversially pledged to get the entire Welsh nation to support Cardiff by renaming the club "The Cardiff Celts" and changing the club colours to green, red and white.

 At Cardiff he became a cult-hero with fans for taking part in their head-patting 'do the Ayatollah' chant.
 One such game saw him performing the celebration during an infamous 2–1 home win in the FA Cup against then-Premier League side Leeds United in 2002.
-This, along with other aspects of his behaviour during the match, was blamed for contributing to the subsequent violence between Leeds and Cardiff fans at the end of the match.
+This, along with other aspects of his behaviour during the match, were blamed for contributing to the subsequent violence between Leeds and Cardiff fans at the end of the match.

 After failing to get the new stadium plans agreed by Cardiff Council due to concerns over financial security in 2006, Hammam agreed to a takeover by a consortium led by new chairman Peter Ridsdale and including local businessman Paul Guy.
 In March 2008, Cardiff City began a court case against financial backers Langston over the repayment of a loan believed to be worth around £31 million.
 During the hearing the barrister representing the club named Sam Hammam as the man they believe to be behind the company.
 No settlement was reached in the case.

 In July 2013, following Cardiff City's promotion to the Premier League, it emerged that Malaysian businessman Vincent Tan, who had taken effective control of the club in 2010, was in advanced talks with Hammam – confirmed as Langston's spokesman – about repayment of the loan, then thought to be around £24 million.
 Four days later, on 18 July 2013, Tan announced that an "amicable resolution" had been reached between Cardiff City and Langston over the debt issue, with Sam Hammam becoming a life president of the club.
 Hammam confirmed this in an interview with the BBC on 24 July, requesting that fans of the club back the Malaysian owner.
 However, in March 2022, an out of court settlement was reached between Hammam and club owner Vincent Tan which saw this life presidency role relinquished and all ties severed with the football club; following a legal dispute reportedly concerning the terms and the conditions of the role.